 Students may demonstrate their computer competency in one of two ways:

 NOTE: Some programs require taking COMG-153; taking and successfully passing the course demonstrates the competency.
 For those programs that do not require COMG-153, a competency test-out option is available and can be taken in the Testing Center.

-Taking the Computer Competency Test
+Computer Competency Test are by appointment only.

 To take the Computer Competency Test